RabsonJ/RabsonJ/README.md

 ## I'm a Developer and Student!
+I'm passionate about Front End Development

-- 🔭 I’m currently working on a JavaScript!
+- 🔭 I’m currently learning JavaScript!
 - 👯 I’m looking to collaborate with other newbies
 - 🥅 2020 Goals: Make my first contribution to Open Source